mailpile/Mailpile/README.md

 A random laundry list of things I haven't done yet and might accept patches for:

-   * A way to view/extract messages/attachments
-   * The ability to compose and send e-mail, and replies
-   * Delivery mode for adding a single message to the index
+   * Delivery mode for adding a single message to the index (SMTP server?)
-   * Improve conversation IDs assignment
+   * Improve conversation IDs assignment/threading
    * Support for other mailbox formats, maybe even POP3/IMAP indexing
-   * A shell scripting interface for automation
+   * A nice Python API for automation
-   * An XML-RPC interface to the search engine
+   * An XML-RPC interface to the Python API
-   * A pretty UI on top of said XML-RPC interface
+   * A pretty UI on top of the XML-RPC API, or the HTTP/JSON UI.
-   * A routine for importing/indexing messages from Thunderbird, Evolution, KMail, Outlook, ... which converts folder structure into tags.
+   * A user-friendly setup wizard which auto-discovers and imports/indexes messages from Thunderbird, Evolution, KMail, Outlook, Mail.app, GMail ... which also grabs metadata like tags and folder structure.

-I am especially interested in help with UI work, I suck at that.

-Also, I do not use Evolution, Outlook etc, or other mailbox formats, so if you want features related to them, patches will speed things up *a lot*.
+I do not use Evolution, Outlook, Mail.app, or weird mailbox formats, so if you want features related to them, patches will speed things up *a lot*.

 Note that Mailpile's emphasis is on *speed* and most of the features